tyleregan01/Sudoku/README.md

 8. Redesigned game menu for selecting difficulties based on Minesweeper's menu.
 9. Unique feature now implemented.
 10. Refactor: comments, TODOs, and documentation.
-11. Fixed bug 3: letters and 0 could sometimes be added.
-Attempted Things to try #1: Don't use runnables - Resulted in errors.
+11. Fixed bug 3: Only 1-9 can be added now.
+Attempted Things to try #1: First attempt resulted in illegal state modication.
 May research more later.
 Attempted minor performance improvement: don't perform comparisons when not needed - the setText() operation triggers both the removeUpdate and insertUpdate listeners.
 As such, there is currently no way to distinguish between a user's remove and a program's remove.
 Update info in TODO.
+12: Fixed bug 1: Duplicate checking always updates correctly.
+Also simplified/reduced code considerably.
+Easier to read and removed a method.

 # TODO